Tax Issues for StartupsBy: Charles A. Wry, Jr.

 February 21, 2018

-This article summarizes some of the more significant federal income tax issues that founders may encounter in forming their companies, hiring and compensating employees and other service providers, and raising capital.
+This article summarizes some of the more significant federal tax issues that founders may encounter in forming their companies, hiring and compensating employees and other service providers, and raising capital.

 I. Choice of Entity.